pbrisbin/pbrisbin.com/posts/2013-08-20-email_encryption.md

 At this point we have all we would need to manually use the `gpg` command to encrypt or decrypt documents, but that makes for a clumsy emailing process.
-In stead, we're going to tell Mutt how to execute these commands for us as they're needed.
+Instead, we're going to tell Mutt how to execute these commands for us as they're needed.

 Mutt ships with a sample configuration file which specifies the various